1ssb/gradients_on_the_clock/README.md

 # ANU Techlauncher Engineering Project: Gradients on the Clock

-# Phase 1: Ground Preparation & Prototype Design
+# Phase 0: Ground Preparation & Prototype Design

 Check the website out for more information.
+Actively seeking students!